 Where disclosures about remuneration for non-audit services are required, the amount of detail and level of categorisation varies across jurisdictions.
-The disclosure requirements have been grouped in Table 2 below based on the relative degree of disaggregation of auditor remuneration (including remuneration for both audit and non-audit services) required, with group A being no disaggregation through to group E being the highest level of disaggregation.
+The disclosure requirements have been grouped in Table 2 below based on the relative degree of disaggregation of auditor remuneration (including remuneration for both audit and non-audit services) required, with group A being lowest level of disaggregation through to group D being the highest level of disaggregation.